liberatoaguilar/Maze/Readme.md

 - Created June 2020

-### B3/S1234 And B3/S12345
+### Mazectric (B3/S1234) and Maze (B3/S12345)

-- These are cellular automation algorithms similar to conway's game of life algorithm.
+- These are cellular automaton algorithms similar to conway's game of life algorithm.
 - B3/S1234 rulestring
   - If a cell has 1-4 neighbors it survives and if it has exactly 3 neighbors it is born.
 If it has more 4 or less than 1 neighbor it dies.
 - B3/S12345 rulestring